 Explanation: On-request officer safety escort for anyone on campus, from and to any campus location, provided by UOPD with a call to dispatch.
 Promoted through student and parent orientations, online and printed materials.

 Frequency: As requested, year-round, 24-hours per day.

 Method: In-person safety escort.

-Awareness and Prevention Targets: Sexual assault, robbery, assault, risk reduction.
+assault, risk reduction.